 Julie has worked closely with children and adolescents in care, at risk of care and on a multi-disciplinary team with the Child and Adolescent Mental Health Services (CAMHS) and TUSLA.

-Julie is available to work short or long term with children and young people from ages 5-18 .
+Julie is available to work long term with children and young people from ages 5-18 .

 She is experienced in working with young people who struggle with

 separation and loss,

 ● Self harm